deltatraced/delta-trace/README.md

 1. [delta-trace](<https://github.com/delta-domain-rnd/delta-trace>) **You are here!**
 	- Notes and articles on creating proofs of concepts, researching, and studying.
 2. [lan-setup-notes](<https://github.com/LanHikari22/lan-setup-notes>)
-	- For notes on configurations and setting up of projects and systems!
+	- For notes on configurations and setting up of projects and systems.
 3. [dism-exe-notes](<https://github.com/dism-exe/dism-exe-notes/tree/main/lan>)
 	- For notes on the process of reverse engineering games, running code analysis, and creating new tools!
+This is about reverse engineering the Mega Man Battle Network series.
 4. [goldensun-notes](<https://github.com/FutureFractal/goldensun-notes/tree/main/lan>)
-	1. Similar to `dism-exe-notes` but for reverse engineering the `goldensun` games on the `GBA`!
+	- Similar to `dism-exe-notes` but for reverse engineering the `goldensun` games on the `GBA`!

 # 3 Contributing

 All contributions are welcome!

-Please feel free to contact me by opening an issue ticket or emailing lanhikarixx@gmail.com if you want to chat.
-If you do, please start the email title with "GITCHAT".
+Please feel free to contact me by opening an issue ticket or emailing lanhikarixx@gmail.com.

+You can always chat with me.
+Please start the email title with `"GITCHAT"` so that I can find you!

+If you have any criticisms on any entries here please reach out or open an issue.
+This could be on matters of performance, ergonomics, security, accuracy, or otherwise.
+Part of making most notes public is to make the creative process transparent and open to critique from others and the creators themselves.
+Questions and comments are also welcome!

+If you have any business related inquiries, please also reach out to me via email <lanhikarixx@gmail.com> and start the email title with `"GITBUSINESS"` so I can find you.

 # 4 License